The Best Home Saunas of 2023

 • Weather- and rot-resistant cedar can last a lifetime and provide a pleasant woody aroma

-• Clear tempered glass door provides pleasant view; made using U.S. materials
+• Clear tempered-glass door provides pleasant view; made in the USA

 Cons